akhilbhumireddy/TransactionManagementFrontend/README.md

 1. Share the GitHub repository link with:
    - Backend: `/server` folder
    - Frontend: `/client` folder
-   - Deployment (if applicable): Hosted API URL.
+   - Deployment: Hosted API URL.
 2. Provide setup instructions in `README.md`.

 #### Nice to Have